9586 Words | Reading Time: 30 Minutes

 After doing this for some time I started noticing the patterns of what style of copy would get more orders, so then I finally wrote a book about it.

 In the book there are 47 principles that lists what works, and what doesn’t work in business copywriting.
-While my career success had to do with entering the marketing industry at the right time, it also had to do with the foundational skill of copywriting that was built up and then carried over to my Internet marketing career.
+While my career success had to do with entering the marketing industry at the right time, it also had to do with the foundational skill of high income copywriting that was built up and then carried over to my Internet marketing career.
 The transferable skill I developed for many years accelerated my success.

 When building your client base, make sure to qualify business owners.
 Offer them value first.